 ‘Never Forget.
 A country is its people.- King Nefertari Cobra’

-This is exactly what motivated us to start Humans of Indonesia, a unique photography project we proposed to the Ministery of Tourism in Indonesia when we were invited to visit this land a couple of months back by Indonesia Tourism.
+This is exactly what motivated us to start Humans of Indonesia, a unique photography project we proposed to the Ministry of Tourism in Indonesia when we were invited to visit this land a couple of months back by Indonesia Tourism.

-Satisfied with this pilot black and white photography project, we can say this is only the beginning as we’ll be taking our series on our upcoming trips.
+Satisfied with this pilot black and white photography Indonesia people project, we can say this is only the beginning as we’ll be taking our series on our upcoming trips.
 Therefore, if you are into portraits, black and white photography, short and visual storytelling or simply enjoy people, keep a close eye on this space.
 We’ve warned you!

 Our first caption, a group of Indonesian youngsters in Tangkuban Perahu, Java.

 Family dinner, quality and bonding time (in Kampung Daun Culture Galery & Cafe)